 The like, love, and wow reactions let the brand know that viewers generally liked the content and found it entertaining.
 If you find yourself getting angry reactions, it may be time to revisit your social media content strategy.

 Using emojis in your social media posts can be a great way to engage your audience while having a little fun at the same time.
 According to HootSuite, using emojis in tweets can increase engagement by 25.4% and using them in Facebook posts can increase engagement by 57%.
 If you plan to use emojis in your social media posts or responses, it’s important that you choose relevant emojis that you understand the meaning of.

 Though adding a few emojis in your post can certainly help add a little flair to your content, don’t be afraid to get a little more creative.
 Here’s an Independence Day post from Bud Light:

 7. Create a how-to video.

 Video is an excellent format to use to break things down for your audience.
-Video tutorials or “how-to” videos are eye-catching and engaging pieces of content that you can post across social platforms.
+And did you know that based on a survey conducted by GlobalWebIndex, 60% of users stream and watch videos whether they are live or not, even those random videos?
+Although you might want to consider creating video tutorials or “how-to” videos.
+These are eye-catching and engaging pieces of content that you can post across social platforms.
 This type of video content allows you to break things down into actionable steps, providing visual guidance along the way.
 Not to mention, it’s very shareable, which means you’ll have a greater opportunity to get your content in front of new audiences.